BlockstreamResearch/bip-frost-dkg/README.md

 class DuplicateHostPubkeyError(SessionParamsError)
 ```

-Raised when two participants have identical host public keys.
+Raised if two participants have identical host public keys.

 This exception is raised when two participants have an identical host public
 key in the `SessionParams` tuple.
 Assuming the host public keys in question